laalaguer/video-duplicate-finder/README.md

 # Buy Me a Coffee

 No, I am kidding.
-With the help of AI to do the interface it took me only 1.5 days to finish it.
+With AI's help for the GUI interface, it took me only 1.5 days to finish it.

 Feel free to use, update and fork the software.